 Lou Verner, Department of Game and Inland Fisheries

 Virginia Witmer, Virginia Coastal Zone Management Program

 Role of the Virginia Coastal Zone Management Program

-Given the many virtues of native vegetation, the Virginia CZM Program and its partners, have been working for 20 years to increase native vegetation on the Shore.
+Given the many virtues of native vegetation, the Virginia CZM Program and its partners, have been working for over 20 years to increase native vegetation on the Shore.
 It began with a songbird study in 1989 which documented the critical importance of the lower Delmarva Peninsula as a major “stopover” or rest stop for neo-tropical migratory songbirds.

 In 1991, the Virginia CZM began working with Northampton County on the Northampton Special Area Management Plan (SAMP).
 One goal of this SAMP was to protect bird and fish habitats by maintaining maximum native vegetative cover.
 In 1993, as part of the educational component of this SAMP, the Virginia CZM Program created and funded the annual Eastern Shore of Virginia Birding and Wildlife Festival to demonstrate that there could be economic benefits from ecotourism, if the native vegetation so critical to birds were protected.
 Through the SAMP, a Sensitive Natural Resource Area Overlay was introduced and nearly adopted in Northampton County in 2003 which would have restricted the amount of existing native vegetation that a property owner could remove in order to protect water quality and quantity for humans, shellfish and birds.

 Even though the SNRA Overlay District was not adopted, interested landowners were given a guide to what they could do on their land to provide better water quality and bird habitat.
 One educational guide produced through the Northampton SAMP and still used today, Migratory Birds of the Lower Delmarva: A Habitat Management Guide for Landowners, contains landscape design ideas and a list of native plants beneficial to migratory songbirds.